onera/paradigm/training/Fortran/02_Exercise_1/exercise_1.md

 *Remark : since this is a basic example, we ask you to stick with the fixed values for n_domain, n_part, i_domain, i_part and merge_domains.
 To get insight about the concepts behind those values you can have a look [here](#Annex-1)*

+ParaDiGM offers multiple partitioning methods.
+Here, we chose to partition the cube with the Hilbert method.
+This method is favored within the `ParaDiGM` algorithms since it provides quickly a good load balance, though it does not ensure the connectedness of each subdomain.
+To ensure the partitions are connected, you should use either `PDM_SPLIT_DUAL_WITH_PARMETIS` or `PDM_SPLIT_DUAL_WITH_PTSCOTCH` which call the external libraries ParMETIS and PT-Scotch.

 ```{code-cell}
 ---